bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 ### Comparative Advantage vs Absolute Advantage

 - Absolute advantage
-    - A country (individual) has an absolute advantage if it can produce a good or service more than others
+    - A country (individual) has an absolute advantage if it can produce more good or service than others
     - Absolute advantage has nothing to do with gains from trade
 - Comparative advantage
     - A country (individual) has an comparative advantage if it can produce a particular good or service with lower opportunity cost